-This page is devoted to the views of, and from, a shepherd’s hut type structure which I decided to construct at the top of our hay meadow, having developed the idea in autumn of 2017, once I’d sourced a set of antique cast iron wheels on ebay.
+This page is devoted to the views of, and from, a shepherd’s hut type structure which I decided to construct at the top of our upper hay meadow, having developed the idea in autumn of 2017, once I’d sourced a set of antique cast iron wheels on ebay.
 We collected them on a trip to Devon, and it seems likely that they are of Eastern European origin, probably taken from an abandoned old agricultural vehicle.
 Their simple elegance really appealed to me.
 With poor winter weather, apart from designing a box steel chassis and detachable draw bar, which I had made up by the excellent local Teifi Forge in Lampeter for about £300, nothing more happened until spring 2018.
 Click here for their contact details.

-Some also subsequently made her personal selection into a book of 70 favourite gardens from around the world, photographed over a 10 year period and published as a book in late 2017 – “Dreamscapes – Inspiration and Beauty in Gardens Near and far”.
+Some also subsequently made it into a personal selection of Claire’s 70 favourite gardens from around the world, photographed over a 10 year period and published as a book in late 2017 – “Dreamscapes – Inspiration and Beauty in Gardens Near and far”.
 These images got me thinking about how we could enjoy more time up there, with the far reaching views, big skies, and amazing weather in these hilly Western fringes of the United Kingdom, just a few miles from the Atlantic coast.

 These days it’s easy to get roof sheets curved to pretty much any profile you want, and we’re very fortunate to have a brilliant local firm which can supply these at sensible prices. ( Click here for the Adeilad website – they travel much further afield than West Wales, too).
 I opted to have a plastisol coloured finish to minimise maintenance.

 It will, I’m sure, prove to be a great place to rest a while, and have creative thoughts.
-The insulation in the floor, walls and roof (aluminium coated bubblewrap) and use of large areas of polycarbonate for the windows means that it always is noticeably warmer than the ambient outside temperature, without any internal heating.
+The insulation in the floor, walls and roof (aluminium coated bubblewrap) and use of large areas of polycarbonate for the windows means that it’s always noticeably warmer than the ambient outside temperature, without any internal heating.
 Indeed, apart from a small external PV panel which I fixed in the hedgerow behind, there’s no power up here.
 An intentional decision taken to allow enjoyment of just the natural sights and sounds, which you can really appreciate from here.

 Click on any of the views taken below in 2018, after the Hut was finished, to view them in greater detail, should you wish…